meg-gutshall/meg-gutshall.github.io/_posts/2018-10-29-creating_the_beersnob_gem.markdown

 ### Setup - Creating a Gem with Bundler

-I installed and used bundler to set up my gem, taking the following steps:
+I installed and used bundler to set up my gem, taking the following steps

 1. Open the terminal and `cd` into the folder in which you want to create your gem (mine is called `code`).
 2. Type in `bundle gem` then your gem name.
 (Use an underscore instead of a hyphen to make your gem name camel case.)
 Decide whether you want to use `rspec`, `minitest`, or neither for development testing, use the MIT license for open sourcing regulation, and a code of conduct for any open source contributors to follow.
 Bundler then initializes a git repo for your gem!